 A strong community

 The story of my chili journey started in 2013.
 I have had some amazing experiences and made many new friends around the world.
-But most of all, I have had the opportunity to make a living from my great passion - the world's strongest fruit - the chili.
+But most of all, I have had the opportunity to make a living from my great passion - the world's hottest fruit - the chili.

 Today, the Chili Klaus brand has a strong community of 500,000 followers on social media and around 1/4 billion views of my chili tasting videos with celebrities in Denmark and abroad.
 The videos have won me a Zulu Award and on numerous occasions I have been a guest on the award-winning American show Hot Ones that has millions of viewers worldwide.